hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_metadata_clear.rst

 .. meta::
    :description: Use hasura metadata clear to clear Hasura metadata on the database with the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura metadata clear
+   :keywords: hasura, docs, CLI, hasura metadata clear

 .. _hasura_metadata_clear: